Kaumoana Tauā Moana

 Pay for navy sailors varies depending on specialist trade, experience and rank.

-- Navy sailor recruits in training can expect to earn $37,000 a year.
+- Navy sailor recruits in training can expect to earn about the minimum wage a year.

 - Ordinary rates (recently graduated sailors) usually earn between $45,000 and $49,000 a year.